-Prior to joining the legislature, Pamela served six years on the L'Anse Creuse Public Schools Board of Education.
-During her tenure there she focused on transparency and accountability, making decisions that always put students and families first and working to provide the best possible education for our community.
+Prior to joining the legislature, Pamela taught for 23 years in the East China School District in St. Clair County.
+She was elected in 2010, and served six years on the L'Anse Creuse Public Schools Board of Education.
+During her tenure serving on the board of education she focused on transparency and accountability, always putting students and families first and working to provide the best possible education for our community.

 In 2014, Pamela was appointed by Governor Snyder to serve as the Regional Representative for the Selective Services Board.
 She is the past Chairperson of the Michigan Association of School Boards Legal Trust Fund and the past secretary of the Republican Committee of Northern Macomb County.